-In this guide I will be covering the comfort of Crocs, including their arch support and overall fit.
-As well as owning Crocs myself I have also thoroughly trawled reddit forums and Amazon customer reviews to build this guide and make it as helpful as possible for you.
+In this guide I will be covering the comfort of Crocs, including their arch support, overall fit and whether they’re good for walking and work too (using my own photo examples and a video).
+As well as owning Crocs myself I have also thoroughly trawled hundreds of forum posts from real Crocs wearers like me to build this guide and make it as helpful as possible for you.

 *This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.
 Learn More.

 Are Crocs Comfortable?

 Crocs are very comfortable thanks to their lightweight, supportive design and the closed-cell resin technology (Croslite™) they are made with.
 The ‘Iconic Crocs Comfort™’ is a trademarked promise the shoes come with, making Crocs a favourite footwear choice for comfort.

 I’m going to break down what makes Crocs so comfortable, from the design of them to their sizing, and what you can expect from a ‘break in period’.

 Crocs are made with a supremely comfortable closed cell resin foam called ‘Croslite’.
 This material is an innovation in the world of footwear, as it is easy to clean, really comfortable and offers great support.

 Here’s what makes Croslite so great:

 - Croslite is mark-proof, so you don’t have to worry about scuffs or stains on your new Crocs.